markasoftware/i405-tunnel/docs/onion-mixnet-interstate-comparison.md

 Tor and I2P have been used in practice for well over a decade and have healthy networks of volunteer nodes.
 Nym's mixnet has been running since 2022 (I think?
 It's hard to tell if it was fully operational yet).
-However, TODO
+However, it's unclear if there are enough users and mixnet nodes right now for it to be very anonymous.

 Most other mixnets never went beyond academic papers.
 Many have functional implementations that were used in the papers for evaluation purposes, but that's it.
 None have large enough P2P networks to be really anonymous.

 The I405 software is not particularly mature, but no large P2P network is necessary for it to achieve its anonymity properties, so I consider it ready to use.
+(This is a bit misleading -- an adversary monitoring "hop 3" of an Interstate Circuit might be able to tell that the traffic originated from *an* interstate circuit, even if they don't know exactly which one, dependeng on how you set up the circuit.
+In this case, you would want there to be lots of I405 tunnels in production to increase the anonymity set.
+But if you set up an Interstate Circuit as recommended [in the docs](./interstate-circuit.md) using a remote desktop on the "guard" node, this shouldn't be a concern).

 ## Implementation lines of code

 I405 is much simpler than Tor, I2P, or Nym, so its codebase is much smaller and easier to audit and understand.
+Interstate Circuits are also easier to understand for a human than Loopix-like mixnets.